Addiction To Klonopin

 - Losing interest in social or professional obligations.

-Klonopin addiction starts when the user builds a tolerance to the drug, which means they need larger doses to get the same effects they once had with smaller doses.
-Some users then start taking more than they were prescribed, or using the drug just to get high.
+Klonopin addiction starts when users build a tolerance to the drug, which means they need larger doses to get the same effects they once received from smaller doses.
+Some users then start taking more than they were prescribed or using the drug just to get high.

 Singer and songwriter Stevie Nicks publicly shared her struggles with a Klonopin addiction.
 Because the drug was prescribed by her doctor, Nicks said she had a false sense of security about using it.

 I didn’t really understand right up until the end that it was the Klonopin that was making me crazy.
 I really didn’t realize it was that drug because I was taking it from a doctor and it was prescribed.

 Eventually, users with a tolerance will experience withdrawal symptoms if they stop taking Klonopin.
 Klonopin withdrawal symptoms range from intense anxiety to seizures.
 These symptoms can be deadly, making it dangerous for Klonopin users to quit without medical supervision.

 Join the thousands of people that have called a treatment provider for rehab information.

 Free and confidential